French West Africa in World War II: Battle of Dakar

 Anti-British sentiment in Africa had run high after the French battleship Richelieu had been hit in the port of Dakar, Senegal, in French West Africa on 10 July 1940.
 In August, Free French General Charles de Gaulle suggested an overland campaign, landing at Conakry, French Guinea.
 He anticipated that popular support for the Free French movement would be built in a drive on Dakar.
 But de Gaulle's suggestion was overruled by British desires to move swiftly.

 On 18 September, three French light cruisers, the Georges Leygues, the Gloire, and the Montcalm were intercepted by Allied ships en route to Libreville.
 The intercepting Allied ships included the heavy cruiser HMAS Australia.
 The three French light cruisers were forced to retreat.

 Vichy resistance stiffened as a result of the attacks on the French ships.
 The Battle of Dakar (23 September to 25 September 1940) took place after Allied forces failed to persuade the Vichy French defenders of Dakar to allow them to peacefully enter the city.
 The Allied forces first tried to persuade the Vichy forces by means of propaganda.
 They then attempted to take Dakar by force of arms.
 Both attempts ended in defeat.
 Allied hopes of taking over French West Africa were dashed for the time being, leading to the less developed and economically important French Equatorial Africa to be the main Free French territory in the immediate aftermath of the Armistice.

-Battle of Gabon

-The Battle of Gabon (French: Bataille du Gabon), also called the Gabon Campaign (Campagne du Gabon), occurred in November 1940 during World War II.
-The battle resulted in forces under the orders of General Charles de Gaulle taking the colony of Gabon and its capital, Libreville, from Vichy France, and the rallying of French Equatorial Africa to Free France.
-It was the first military engagement leading to the liberation of France, and the only battle of the war fought in Equatorial Africa – West Africa.